HansBambel/SmaAt-UNet/README.md

 The dataset is already normalized using a [Min-Max normalization](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling_(min-max_normalization)).
 In order to revert this you need to multiply the images by 47.83; this results in the images showing the mm/5min.

-### Code from the paper
-The original Code from the paper can be found in this branch: https://github.com/HansBambel/SmaAt-UNet/tree/snapshot-paper

-The current master branch has since upgraded packages and was refactored.
-Since the exact package-versions differ the experiments may not be 100% reproducible.

 ### Citation
 ```